 On impressive sales slogans: Blocks xx% (preferably close to 100%) of blue light

+Be careful with blue blocking sales slogans.
 Every transparent material – even the ones that appear completely clear to our eyes – filters (absorbs and/or reflects) some blue light.
-Many might block near 100% somewhere below 400nm, but that is not too interesting.
+Many might block near 100% somewhere below 400nm, but that is not too helpful.
 Using a minute blue blocking capacity of a screen protector as an excuse to sell it as a blue light filter is deceiving!
-So be careful with blue blocking sales slogans.
-While technically correct, they may disguise weak blue light filtering capacity and negligible or at best uncertain impact on blue light associated conditions (such as eye strain, AMD, or insomnia).
+While technically correct, it may disguise weak blue light filtering capacity and negligible or at best uncertain impact on blue light associated conditions (such as eye strain, AMD, or insomnia).

 Data gathering and analysis